ivanbaha/nestjs-env-getter/README.md

 - **`getOptionalConfigFromFile<T>(filePath: string, defaultValue?: T, cls?: ClassConstructor<T>, watcherOptions?: FileWatcherOptions): T | undefined`**

   Reads an optional JSON configuration file.
-Returns the default value if the file doesn't exist.
+Returns the default value if the file doesn't exist or cannot be parsed as JSON.
+Only terminates the process if validation fails (when using a class constructor).

   ```typescript
   // With class validation